Bhawna-ux/OLIST-Sales-Analysis/README.md

      <br>
      ![image](https://github.com/user-attachments/assets/907c9c08-5f9a-4fdd-abe2-0d74d775790a)

-### Refund Rate
-The refund rate is 0% which indicates that :
-* Either the product quality and description align well with customer expectations. <br>
-* Or the company's policy or product category discourages returns.
 ### Note
 This analysis excludes website-related feedback, as surveys are typically collected after product delivery or in the event of delays, and only those who have made a purchase are invited to complete the feedback form.

 # Recommendations
  * Special Offers and Deals : Leaverage seasonal events holidays to run targeted promotions and attract customers.
+ * Top Product : Promote high demand product to attract customers and sales.
+ * Return Policy : Examine whether the return policy or product category discourages returns.
  * Strategic Warehouse Locations : Evaluate the startegic placement of warehouses to minimize delivery times and costs.
  * Supply Chain Partnership : Foster strong relationship with suppliers and logistic providers to ensure efficient chain operations.
- * Top Product : Promote high demand product to attract customers and sales.
- * Return Policy : Examine whether the return policy or product category discourages returns.

 # DashBoard
 This is An Overview dashboard.
 The full report can be found in [PowerBi Public](https://app.powerbi.com/view?r=eyJrIjoiMzgyODQ4Y2MtM2UxYy00ZGNkLWJjMmYtNDBkMTZiMjM4N2Y1IiwidCI6ImY5MmRjNzUyLWRjY2UtNDVkZi05YmI4LWM1NGMwNzYxZWNhMiJ9&pageName=b983d8cd8060e0a612e0).